joaofrjesusbe/DummyApps/README.md

 - Form is not generic and for scalibility should use more generic approach.
 - NSLocalizedString should be extracted from the views, but for time constraints I didn't extracted.
 - DatePicker should need a rework to be more UI friendly
+- For advance search feature, where the number of products is high (> 25k), it's prefer to cache using CoreData + Core Spotlight or even SQLite FTS5.